DISHDevEx/fonpr/README.md

 **V0 agent:**

-    Modify hyperparameters in agent_v0.py for custom deployment
+    Modify parameters in agent_v0.py for custom deployment

  * The primary functionality for the V0 agent is to use hueristics in order to update limits and requests for AMF.
  * V0 agent allows for improved Kube-Scheduling.